 HECM Reverse MHECM Mortgage

 Reverse mortgages have become more popular in recent years.
 They allow seniors who own a home but have little cash or savings to benefit from the equity in their home while still living in it.
 Reverse mortgages work similar to a home equity loan, except that funds aren’t repaid until the owner dies or leaves the residence permanently; any equity left in the home after repayment will still go to the heirs of the borrower.
+Have a San Diego home loans expert discuss any, and all financing option available to you.

 The most common type of reverse mortgage is a Home Equity Conversion Mortgage, otherwise known as an HECM reverse mortgage; HEMCs constitute approximately 90% of the market for this type of loan.
 A HECM reverse mortgage is insured by the FHA, which implemented the program in 1989.